jnozzi/cocoadev.com/markdown/NSOpenPanelScreenPosition.md

 [openPanel setDelegate:controller];

 Then
-- (void)windowDidMove:(General/NSNotification *)notification
+- (void)windowDidMove:(NSNotification *)notification

-Would I then get the General/NSRect of the notification object
+Would I then get the NSRect of the notification object

 I can't seem to find the answer...Thanks in advance.